 - Age.
-Men age 45 or older and women age 55 or older are more likely to have a heart attack than are younger men and women.
+Men age 45 and older and women age 55 and older are more likely to have a heart attack than are younger men and women.

-- High blood cholesterol or triglyceride levels.
+- High cholesterol or triglycerides.
 A high level of low-density lipoprotein (LDL) cholesterol (the "bad" cholesterol) is most likely to narrow arteries.
-A high level of triglycerides, a type of blood fat related to your diet, also ups your risk of heart attack.
-However, a high level of high-density lipoprotein (HDL) cholesterol (the "good" cholesterol) lowers your risk of heart attack.
+A high level of certain blood fats called triglycerides also increases heart attack risk.
+Your heart attack risk may drop if levels of high-density lipoprotein (HDL) cholesterol — the "good" cholesterol — are in the standard range.

-- Family history of heart attack.
-If your siblings, parents or grandparents have had early heart attacks (by age 55 for male relatives and by age 65 for female relatives), you may be at increased risk.
+- Family history of heart attacks.
+If a brother, sister, parent or grandparent had an early heart attack (by age 55 for males and by age 65 for females), you might be at increased risk.

 - Illegal drug use.
-Using stimulant drugs, such as cocaine or amphetamines, can trigger a spasm of your coronary arteries that can cause a heart attack.
+Cocaine and amphetamines are stimulants.
+They can trigger a coronary artery spasm that can cause a heart attack.

 - A history of preeclampsia.
-This condition causes high blood pressure during pregnancy and increases the lifetime risk of heart disease.
+This condition causes high blood pressure during pregnancy.
+It increases the lifetime risk of heart disease.

-- A history of an autoimmune condition, such as rheumatoid arthritis or lupus.
-Conditions such as rheumatoid arthritis, lupus and other autoimmune conditions can increase your risk of having a heart attack.
+- An autoimmune condition.
+Having a condition such as rheumatoid arthritis or lupus can increase the risk of a heart attack.